noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 data -- we know the seal was in the water but don't have any estimates of location when only a flipper tag is attached.
 By leading with this statement, we hope that communicates our primary rationale.
 But, the other rationales are also important and we still include them.
+We have also moved this section to the 'Discussion' in response to other reviewer comments.

-We have also provided some statistics regarding the percentage of the percent-dry timeline data that is not associated with a corresponding location estimate because the seal was in the water and no estimates were available from flipper mounted SPOT tags.
+We have provided some statistics regarding the percentage of the percent-dry timeline data that is not associated with a corresponding location estimate because the seal was in the water and no estimates were available from flipper mounted SPOT tags.

+We have also added a figure depicting the estimated species range for bearded, ribbon, and spotted seals along with general representation of recent aerial survey effort.
+This should better communicate to the reader how the spatial distribution of our haul-out behavior overlaps with the species range and survey effort.

 > Please help the reader understand why you have not included a basic
 > metric of sea ice geography, such as distance from marginal ice edge